Luciano Gottardi

-Luciano Gottardi (Ferrara, 18 February 1899 – Verona, 11 January 1944) was an Italian Fascist politician and trade unionist.
+Luciano Gottardi (18 February 1899 – 11 January 1944) was an Italian Fascist politician and trade unionist.

 Biography

 The son of a small farmer, he participated in the First World War initially as a private in the telegraph troops of the Royal Italian Army and later as a cavalry second lieutenant.
 After the war he enrolled in the faculty of economic and commercial sciences of the University of Trieste, but was unable to complete his studies.
 He joined the Fascist movement in 1920, participating in Trieste in the protests against the Italian Army’s intervention against the Regency of Carnaro (during which he was slightly wounded and arrested), and later in the march on Rome.
 After the establishment of the Fascist regime, during the 1920s and 1930s, he held a number of offices within Fascist trade unions in Trieste, Bari, Rome, Como, Florence, Treviso and Caltanissetta.
 This sometimes brought him into conflict with the employers, which he accused of being excessively greedy and opportunistic; a report by an informant of the Fascist political police described him as "an old fascist of faith.
 Too passionate.
 He has trouble in adapting to collaboration with employers.
 Fascist syndicalism, rather than directing him towards corporatism, tends to bring him to class struggle.
 Morally alright.
 Good orator".